-As a Royal Marines Reservist you will complete one of the world’s toughest military training courses, passing the same rigorous Commando Course as your Regular counterparts in a bid to become a part of an elite military group and earn the coveted green beret.
-Around 600 people serve as a Royal Marine Reservist, pursuing their civilian careers whilst undertaking the exciting training of Commandos.
-Once you have gained some experience in your role as a Royal Marine Reservist, specialist training such as assault engineering or anti-tank warfare will be available to you.
+As a Royal Marines Reservist you will complete one of the world’s toughest military training courses, passing the same rigorous Commando courses as your Regular counterparts.
+You will become part of an elite military group and earn the coveted green beret.

-The rewards for Royal Marines Reservists are the invaluable skills that you will develop through the unique Commando training.
-Leadership, self-discipline, self-motivation and teamwork are all attributes that will help you to go further in your civilian career as well as in your career as a Royal Marines Reservist.
+Royal Marines Reservists develop invaluable skills through the unique Commando training.
+Leadership, self-discipline, self-motivation and teamwork are all attributes that can accelerate a civilian career as well as a Royal Marines Reservist career.

-In addition to this unique training, you will be paid for each quarter day that you train, on top of this you will be eligible for a tax-free bounty of £395 in your first year rising to £1556 a year after 5 years providing you meet the training requirement.
+In addition to this unique training, Reservists are paid for each quarter-day of training, plus a tax-free bounty of £395 in the first year rising to £1556 a year after 5 years.